 - Meghan Miner Murray explains some of the social and environmental drawbacks to car-centric urban areas, and highlights cities around the world that are rethinking their urban mobility strategies.

-- Why are so many American cities built for automobile travel?
-What are the downsides to addressing the environmental impacts of car use through electrification instead of shared and people-powered mobility?
+- What are the downsides to addressing the environmental impacts of car use through electrification instead of shared and people-powered mobility?
 How can you help to drive needed shifts?

 - Read about the role of infrastructure in climate solutions.